 - Change your friends: Your friends make a huge impact on the life you lead.
 We go to our friends to share secrets, talk about bad and good times, and share experiences.
 Whether they are good or bad experiences, we share them.
 If you got into using cocaine with a certain group of friends – leave them.
 You’ll just want to use again when you’re around them.
 Make new friends who are sober.
 They will help you get a fresh start and you’ll get to quit cocaine and have fun without doing drugs.

 - Take up new activities: Distract yourself.
 Quitting cocaine is no simple task.
 Distract yourself and come up with healthy coping mechanisms that you can engage in whenever you feel cravings to start using again.

 - Take care of yourself: Maintain a good diet and healthy lifestyle.
 To feel better, you have to take better care of yourself.
 If you don’t, you’ll feel sick and you may start using cocaine again to make yourself better.
 And of course, that’ll start a vicious circle of doing cocaine to feel better, ending up feeling worse, and so on.
 Sleep at regular times and get an appropriate amount of sleep each night.
 Eat healthy and exercise daily to fill yourself with your body’s natural “feel-good” chemicals – endorphins.

 - Find a detox program: You’ll have a really hard time doing this by yourself.
 You’ll need the support of your family, your friends and a rehab program that can help you through the struggles you may face while quitting.
-Just like if your loved one was suffering from alcohol addiction, you would seek out a Toronto alcohol rehab centre to get them the help they need.
+Just like if your loved one was suffering from alcohol addiction, you would seek out a treatment centre to get them the help they need.